Ancient Carthage: Aftermath

 Following Carthage's destruction, Rome established Africa Proconsularis, its first province in Africa, which roughly corresponded to Carthaginian territory.
 Utica, which had allied itself with Rome during the final war, was granted tax privileges and made the regional capital, subsequently becoming the leading center of Punic trade and culture.

 In 122 BC, Gaius Gracchus, a populist Roman senator, founded the short-lived colony of Colonia Iunonia, after the Latin name for the Punic goddess Tanit, Iuno Caelestis.
 Located near the site of Carthage, its purpose was to provide arable land for impoverished farmers, but it was soon abolished by the Roman Senate to undermine Gracchus' power.

-Nearly a century after the fall of Carthage, a new "Roman Carthage" was built on the same site by Julius Caesar between 49 and 44 BC.
+Nearly a century after the fall of Carthage, Roman Carthage was built on the same site by Julius Caesar between 49 and 44 BC.
 It soon became the center of the province of Africa, which was a major breadbasket of the Roman Empire and one of its wealthiest provinces.
 By the first century, Carthago had grown to be the second-largest city in the western Roman Empire, with a peak population of 500,000.

+Punic language, identity, and culture persisted in Rome for several centuries.
+Two Roman emperors in the third century, Septimius Severus and his son and successor Caracalla, were of Libyan Berber descent, and spoke Latin with a Punic accent.

+In the fourth century, Augustine of Hippo, himself of Berber heritage, noted that Punic was still spoken in the region by people who identified as Kn'nm, or "Chanani", as the Carthaginians had called themselves.

+However, in the Latin language the term "Punic" would relate not to the Carthaginians, but to the "locals", or to the "native" Berbers of North Africa as opposed to the Latins and Romans.
+The linguistic elements provided by Saint Augustine do not allow us to decide between the two hypotheses because they are contradictory.